Rule 1- Be different

 We all know you were very proud of how well she did in her GCSE’s, but unless there is a funny story attached, save that observation for another time.

-We suggest a mix of about 75% humour, with about 25% heartfelt and sincere.
+We suggest a mix of about 70% humour with about 30% heartfelt and sincere.
+Of course, if her father has recently passed away this may not be possible.

 Rule 3- Tell a story